 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of three NSLs - received in January 2014, September 2014 and December 2015 - are no longer applicable.
+To that end, during the first half of 2017 we received letters from the FBI advising that the non-disclosure requirements of seven NSLs - received in April 2012, February 2013, June 2013, July 2013, June 2015, Frebruary 2016 and December 2016 - are no longer applicable.

 We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-Each of these three NSLs sought information regarding only one customer.
+Six of these seven NSLs sought information regarding only one phone number, the NSL received in April 2012 souhgt information for two phone numbers for the same customer.
 Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.